dhuseby/bs/README.md

 ## Verify

 The `verify` subcommand takes a signature file in either LDS or JWT format and attempts to verify the data signed.
-If the signture file does not contain a "files" attribute in the "proof" it is assumed that the data that was signed will be piped over stdin.
+If the signature file does not contain a "files" attribute in the "proof" it is assumed that the data that was signed will be piped over stdin.